 2. Why is it so good?
 A question that would no doubt flatter Tran, who, according to Quartz, loves reading fan mail.
 The answer, according to the company's official site, is a bit of letdown, though: High quality ingredients.

-SIR-rotch-ah, according to Thrillist.
+3. And how do you pronounce it?
+It's pronounced, SIR-rotch-ah, according to Thrillist.
 The term is a generic one (like ketchup or mustard), named for the Vietnamese town where it was supposedly created.
 Huy Fong, by the way, was the name of the ship that Tran came to the U.S. on.

 4. Is it true there's a documentary in the works?
 Glad you asked.
 It is true.
 The project was funded via Kickstarter and is set to hit film festivals this fall.
 Filmmaker Griffin Hammond calls it "an anthem for sriracha lovers."

-Yuri I. Malenchenko and Edward T. Lu.
+5. It's been to space.
+A photo from a 2003 mission aboard the International Space Station features two astronauts, Yuri I. Malenchenko and Edward T. Lu.
 See the bottle with the green cap floating by?
 That's the real stuff.
 Take that, imitators.

 Fall Harvest